This is an exciting opportunity to be at the forefront of mental health care for people with complex mood and/or personality disorder traits.

 - We have excellent internal staff network support groups.

 Person SpecificationQualifications/ RegistrationsEssential

 - Liaising with other professionals to support continuity of care for MAP patients across the service and wider system as needed.

-- Maintaining a clinical role within the treatment team as key clinician for a small caseload of patients.
+- Acting as key clinician and/or care coordinator to a caseload.
 This will involve formulating and implementing appropriate treatment plans within the clinical model of the service.
 These will be psychologically informed to ensure high quality, holistic care for patients.

 - Working autonomously, within professional guidelines, and the overall framework of the teams policies and procedures.